TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

 #.
 Clone the repository containing the documentation.

 #.
-Navigate to the extension root, the directory which contains the
+Navigate to the extension's root folder, the directory which contains the
     :file:`composer.json`.

 #.
 Check if there is documentation to be rendered: